Judo, meaning “gentle way”, is a modern Japanese martial art and Olympic sport, that originated in Japan in the late nineteenth century.

 - People with disabilities

-A judo suit (judogi) may be purchased from a sports store/online shop (be sure to buy a judo suit)
+A judo suit (judogi) can be purchased here with our dedicated saving (be sure to buy a judo suit)

 Some Judo Coaches and many of our Member Clubs supply judogi.